 Sterling is also quite honest about their winemaking.
-While there are a few large redwood tanks in the barrel room, which used to store Merlot and are now museum pieces, the rest of equipment is real, honestly showing the scale of production.
+While there are a few large redwood tanks in the barrel room, which used to store Merlot and are now museum pieces, the rest of equipment is real, honestly showing the (large) scale of production.

 Those who purchase a seated tasting in one of the tasting rooms or venture to the upstairs wine shop, may be excited to see Sterling’s noteworthy art collection, which includes “The Story of a Winery” series of photographs by Ansel Adams, and lithographs by Renoir, Picasso, and Chagall.

 When multinationals and food conglomerates entered the wine market in the 1970s, Sterling was sold to Coca Cola, and then to Seagram.
-Since 2001, Sterling was part of the international alcohol conglomerate Diageo’s portfolio until Diageo sold its wine division to Australia’s Treasury Wine Estates in late 2015.
+From 2001, Sterling was part of the international alcohol conglomerate Diageo’s portfolio until Diageo sold its wine division to Australia’s Treasury Wine Estates in late 2015.

 We tasted 2013 Chardonnay, 2012 Merlot, and 2012 Cabernet Sauvignon from Napa Valley and a sweet 2014 Malvasia Bianca and thought that Merlot in particular was a nice California-style picnic wine.